SEL-Columbia/networker/COMPARISON.md

 These are the results of an exhaustive comparitive analysis of the modKruskal based NetworkPlanner algorithm vs the modBoruvka based NetworkBuild algorithm.

-The latter is being developed in effort to:
-- address performance issues
+The latter is being developed in effort to address performance issues and modularize the former.
-- decompose the monolothic networkplanner into more digestible modules

 ## Methodology